 Outside the city, things were changing more rapidly.
 Looting of supermarkets and a few riots took place, mainly in the southern suburbs of Buenos Aires.
 Some of it was spontaneous and some of it was “sponsored” by the Peronist party that wanted to get President De La Rúa out of office.
 Political parties in Argentina are known to pay people to demonstrate, make a show of public support, or do whatever is asked of them.
 Regardless, news coverage of these events brought to mind Alfonsín-era hyperinflation… nothing pleasant.
 After several consecutive days of suburban problems, looting spread to the city itself & the President announced that he would make a televised speech on December 19th.

-Since televised public addresses aren’t that common in Argentina, everyone seemed anxious to see what he would say.
-As the speech was set for 21:00, I knew I had time for my regular evening walk around Caballito.
-I used to take frequent walks mainly to escape from the small apartment, get a little exercise and check out my barrio.
+Since televised public addresses aren’t that common in Argentina, everyone seemed anxious to hear what he would say.
+As the speech was set for 21:00, I had time for my regular evening walk around Caballito.
+I used to take frequent walks mainly to escape from our small apartment, get a little exercise and check out my barrio.
 After walking only a few blocks, I could tell something was going on.
-It was a typically hot and humid December evening, but people were more pissed than usual.
+It was a typically hot and humid December evening, but people were even more pissed than previous days.
 Everyone had this vibe of irritability just waiting to explode.
 Although it sounds like I put this together with the benefit of hindsight, I distinctly remember coming home from my walk and telling Fabio that there was something strange in the air.

-As the evening progressed and the protest didn’t show any sign of diminishing, Fabio and I began to see small groups of two to twenty people walking down Avenida Rivadavia towards the center of town.
+As the evening progressed and protests showed no signs of diminishing, Fabio and I began to see small groups of two to twenty people walking down Avenida Rivadavia towards the center of town.
 Avenida Rivadavia more or less bisects Buenos Aires into north and south and begins in Plaza de Mayo at the Casa Rosada.
 Everyone was going there.
 We lived at the 4700 block of Rivadavia which equals 47 city blocks from the center.
 Fabio wanted to start walking, thinking that we wouldn’t get any farther than Once at the 2800 block.
 As a huge public square, it was a logical place for the police to set up a barricade if they wanted to stop protests from spreading.
 But as of yet, we had seen no police intervention and from period trips to the apartment to check local tv coverage of events, nothing other than lots of making noise had occurred.
 So off we marched.

 It appeared that everyone had the same idea.
 As we were to find out later, there were basically three columns of people marching towards the center: from the north along Avenidas Santa Fe and Córdoba, from the center along Avenida Rivadavia and from the south along Avenidas Independencia and San Juan.
 I really didn’t know how far we’d actually go but it seemed like a good idea to me and we were caught up in the moment.
 It was emotional for me, to say the least.
 I had heard everyone bitch and complain about the situation for months and finally action was being taken.
 And it wasn’t the elite or the poor who were paid to demonstrate.
 It was people I could identify with.
 As we marched towards Once, I remember looking at everyone’s relief while they chanted, “Cavallo is a son of a bitch!
 Step down, De La Rúa!”
 I remember looking at older women out on their balconies at 01:00 banging on their pots and pans, cheering the people who were walking to Plaza de Mayo.
 Most of all, I remember thinking that something like that would NEVER happen in the United States of 2001, War on Terror or no.